smartcontractkit/external-adapters-js/packages/sources/celsius-address-set/README.md

-# Chainlink External Adapter for Chain-reserve-wallet
+# Chainlink External Adapter for Celsius Address Set

-This adapter fetches a list of addresses on a target chain that hold the reserves for the Proof of Reserve adapter.
-It does this by fetching the addresses from a deployed smart contract.
+This adapter fetches a list of addresses on a target chain that hold the Celsius reserves for the Proof of Reserve adapter.
+It does this by fetching the addresses from Celsius' smart contract.

 ### Environment Variables